 In order to apply for a Field-of-Interest grant, email Judi Orr at email@example.com to request an access code.

-The Community Foundation will soon be offering a grant catalog, which is a crowdfunding opportunity for your organization’s projects and programs.
+Just as we receive more requests than we can fund on our own, we know there are projects and programs that need funding that are not always covered by foundation support.
+The Community Foundation will soon be offering a grant catalog, which is a crowdfunding opportunity for your organization’s projects and programs, where the community can see the requests and donate.
 To be listed in the grant catalog, organizations will be asked to submit an application.
-Contact Judi Orr for more information by calling (260) 982-4824 or emailing email@example.com.
+Contact Sam McFadden for more information by calling (260) 982-4824 or emailing firstname.lastname@example.org

 © 2021 Community Foundation of Wabash County.
 All rights reserved.